discordjs/guide/guide/sharding/extended.md

 +	const emoji = Object.assign({}, temp);
 +	// Circular references can't be returned outside of eval, so change it to the id
 +	if (emoji.guild) emoji.guild = emoji.guild.id;
-+	// A new object will be construted, so simulate raw data by adding this property back
++	// A new object will be constructed, so simulate raw data by adding this property back
 +	emoji.require_colons = emoji.requiresColons;
 +
 	return emoji;